Max and Wink

 To improve the soil and make a good bed for future grape planting, the Teens on Farms added a layer of alfalfa hay as they shoveled and Wink bladed with the tractor.
 It was a good couple of days of work.

 We highly recommend Calvin and his group of young workers.
-If you have farm work that needs doing in the North Fork, Teens on Farms has a brochure for you with all the details.
+If you have farm work that needs doing in the North Fork, Teens on Farms can help out!

 Cold Hardiness